MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_5_explore_sentinel.md

 11. Return to the All services page of Azure, by selecting **All Services** from the top-left corner of the page, above where it says Resource groups.

-#### Task 3:  In this task you will walk through the process of connecting Azure Sentinel to your data source to begin to collect data.
+#### Demo Part 3:  In this part of the demo you will walk through the process of connecting Azure Sentinel to your data source to begin to collect data.

 1. In the Filter services box of the All services page, enter **Azure Sentinel**, then select **Azure Sentinel** from the results list.